to-schi/classify-lyrics/Readme.md

-# Find out to which artist a song most-likely belongs!
+# Find out to which artist a song most likely belongs!
 ## Lyrics-classifier with command-line tools for:
 ### 1. Scraping of all lyrics of chosen artists from [lyrics.com](https://www.lyrics.com)
 ### 2. Building a dataframe-file of all the scraped lyrics